 Do the Right Thing: Use the E Collar

 People who refuse to use E collars on their pets may be the biggest reason pets have to come back to have incisions re-sutured or cleaned up.

 Veterinary surgeries are expensive.
-If an incision has to be re-sutured or more medications and antibiotics are dispensed, people get frustrated, with the added cost becoming a sore point.
+If an incision has to be re-sutured, or more medications and antibiotics are dispensed, people get frustrated.
+The added cost becomes a sore point.
 Additional surgery is not in your pet’s best interest, either.

 A short, miserable time in an E collar can save money and additional anesthesia.

 Keep the Dressing Dry

 Picture this: The patient’s dressing is gray with road dirt.
 The bandage feels damp.

 Removing the first layer of bandage, we find that the padding underneath is sodden, like cotton wool soaked in water (which is precisely what it is), only gray.
 The padding tears away to reveal swollen skin, thanks to the constant contact with water.